socketry/falcon/guides/deployment/README.md

 ## Falcon Virtual

-Falcon can replace Nginx as a virtual server for Ruby applications. **This is an experimental feature**.
+Falcon can replace Nginx as a virtual server for Ruby applications.

 ~~~
 /--------------------\